 We all feel it: we're starving for information.
 Communication with our colleagues, customers, and partners is more important now than ever.
-We dependent on technology to enable communication, be it formal, informal or just a chat around the virtual coffee machines.
+We depend on technology to enable communication, be it formal, informal, or just a chat around virtual coffee machines.

-Those of us that run businesses, divisions, departments, or teams want to over communicate rather than the opposite in this time.
+Those of us who run businesses, divisions, departments, or teams want to over-communicate rather than the opposite.
 This drives up demand for larger meetings and large format calls.
 Teams of tens, hundreds, and even thousands want to get together to share stories, share information, share anecdotes, and even jokes to help make sure that everyone continues to feel connected and up to date.

-Connecting over video (and even audio) with colleagues in real time is a great way to interact.
-The reality is, though, that large format calls are not necessarily the best experience for these larger audiences, especially when you creep above the 50 participant mark.
-This isn’t a technical issue, but rather one of human behavior: managing this many people in this type of a format can be difficult.
+Connecting over video (and even audio) with colleagues in real-time is a great way to interact.
+However, large format calls are not necessarily the best experience for these larger audiences, especially when you creep above the 50-participant mark.
+This isn’t a technical issue but rather one of human behavior: managing this many people in this format can be difficult.

 - Microsoft Stream